 Recipe Tips & Notes

 - Chimichurri Consistency.
-Finely chop your fresh herbs.
-You'll get a better consistency and better overall flavor if you finely chop the parsley, cilantro (if using) and oregano (if using).
+You'll get a better consistency and better overall flavor if you finely chop the herbs, though I prefer it with a bit of texture.

 - Vinegars.
 This recipe calls for red wine vinegar, though a good quality white wine vinegar will work just as well.
 It's interesting with balsamic vinegar, too.